Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 Long-term benefits are only obtained via consistent practice.

-People who meditate frequently or who have been meditating for a lengthy period of time have better-preserved brains than those who do not meditate.
-[4]
+People who meditate frequently or for a long time have better-preserved brains than those who do not meditate.
+[3]

 Meditation is not a panacea for every brain or mind-related problem.